Taking courses elsewhere

 Information for students

-If you are a current WVU student who wants to take credits at an American or international
+If you are a current WVU student who wants to take credits in transient at an American or international

 institution, the first step is to see your academic adviser to get permission to